 --

-Jesus had no choice but to go to the cross since it was the only way back to
+Jesus had no choice but go to the cross since it was the only way back to

-variance with Him.
+the Father.
 In going to the cross He maintained integrity that

-separation through disobedience.
+existed eternally with the trinity.
 Although it is theoretically impossible to interrupt the trinity since

-it is God, yet from
+He is God, yet from

 a practical standpoint that was the risk He took and Satan's reward if he